AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 )
 ```

-This is the governed alternative to every BI tool writing its own revenue calculation SQL—MetricFlow ensures that "total revenue" means the same thing regardless of which tool is asking the question.
+This is the governed alternative to every BI tool writing its own revenue calculation SQL, MetricFlow ensures that "total revenue" means the same thing regardless of which tool is asking the question.

 ---